danielthompson/riddler/2016-11-18/README.md

 ![Graph4](Graph4.png)

 Finally, we can get arbitrarily close to the true percentage at population size by increasing the sample size.
-Here's what it looks like for 512,000 samples:
+Here's what it looks like for 512,000 samples (with a y-axis adjustment):

 ![Graph5](Graph5.png)